 1. Simon Hodkin organises a Thursday 'Tempo' run that aims to stretch runners in maintaining a good pace over a timed distance.
 He and Thomas Rivers have recently also added a monthly 'Timed 5k' to this session, offering runners the chance to claim prizes for the most improved performances.

 2. Esther Good and Andy Davy offer 'Sunday Service' runs that take runners out to explore our wonderful countryside, often for longer distances than on our Tuesday sessions - perhaps 7 to 10 miles, depending on the day and the group's needs.
 Details are usually publicised to members via our Outlook email.

 Out and about on a Sunday run near Sanham Green

-We take part in a range of local and national events (see recent results for a selection!).
+We take part in a range of local and national events.
+See Recent Results under 'Latest News' above.

 We have a small committee that meets regularly throughout the year to plan training programmes and think of ways to improve the club.
 We try to respond to ideas from our members, and are always ready to welcome new blood to help us in a range of ways.

-We now have 7 trained 'Leaders in Running Fitness' - Mandy Waldon, Brian Billington, Simon Hodkin, Andy Davy, and Geoff Anderson (who is also our 'Coach in Running Fitness') - who are all trained to help keep our sessions focused and well-informed, based on current information from Run England and UK Athletics.
+We now have 7 trained 'Leaders in Running Fitness' - Mandy Waldon, Brian Billington, Simon Hodkin, Andy Davy, Cat Turnbull, Hilary Murgatroyd, and Geoff Anderson (who is also our 'Coach in Running Fitness').
+They are all trained to help keep our sessions focused and well-informed, based on current information from Run England and UK Athletics.

 Hilary Murgatroyd joined the club in June 2016 and has written this piece for us about joining the running club,